 Two Video Auditions

-We encourage you to show us your best work.
-You are welcome to submit original choreography.
-Also, you may include one example of partnering work (i.e. ballroom), so long as you are easy to identify.
+You are welcome to submit original choreography, but you do not have to.
+You may submit video of site-specific work, if it makes sense for you.
+Also, you may include one example of partnering work, as long as you are easy to identify.

 While you need not submit professional videos, we must be able to clearly see you in order to observe your technique and musicality.